- Google Maps

 Share your custom map

-- The best way to share the map online is by using the green Share button in the top right corner.
+- The best way to share the map online is by using the Share button in the menu.
 This provides a link which can be share in an email or through social media like G+, Facebook, or Twitter.

-- Another way to share a dynamic version of your map is to embed it in a blog or website using the “embed on my website” option under the Save menu.
+- Another way to share a dynamic version of your map is to embed it in a blog or website using the “embed on my website” option dropdown menu to the right of the save button.
 Selecting this option provides an inline frame or <iframe> tag that you can then insert into an HTML site.
 You can modify the height and width of the frame by changing the numbers in quotation marks.

-- Note: there is currently (as of summer 2013) no way to set the default scale or legend options of the embedded map, but if you need to eliminate the legend from the map that appears on your HTML site you can do so by reducing the width if the <iframe> to 580 or less.
+- Note: there is currently no way to set the default scale or legend options of the embedded map, but if you need to eliminate the legend from the map that appears on your HTML site you can do so by reducing the width if the <iframe> to 580 or less.

-- You can also export the data as a KML file.
+- You can also export the data as a KML file using the same dropdown menu.
 It will give you the option to export the whole map or to select one layer in particular.
 Try exporting the UK Global Fats layer as a KML layer.
 You’ll be able to import this data into other programs, including Google Earth and Quantum GIS.
 This is an important feature, as it means you can start working with digital maps using Google Map and still export your work into a GIS database in the future.